TacticalLaptopBag/kdeboard-notifier/README.md

 A basic Rust application that shows a USB device connection status via a system tray icon.
 This was meant to easily determine if a USB switch was pointed to a device or not.

 NOTE: This application is entirely vibe coded.
+Since I did not write this code, it will remain unlicensed.
-I've read the code enough to understand what it does, but there are probably better ways to do this.
+I've read and tested the code enough to understand what it does, but there are probably better ways to do this.
 Oh well! :shrug:

 ## Build